sa-mw-dach/manuela/docs/architecture/decisions/0008-need-for-time-series-database.md

   * Graphite
   * OpenTSDB
   * TimescaleDB
+  * Victoria Metrics
 * need to develop a mechanism to feed sensor data from Kafka into TSDB
 * need operational concept for Time Series DB (especially: backup/restore, data retention policy, etc...)
+* need funcational equivalent to OSISoft Asset Framework for device hierarchy and semantics
 * Application Architects need to be aware of the eventually consistent nature of data in Kafka vs. data in the TSDB (and other sinks feeding from the event log)